 In 2018, Mazda added two new features: blind-spot monitoring with rear cross-traffic alert and low-speed forward collision warning and mitigation.
 Here, complaints were rare and included a few engine problems, brake problems, and drivetrain problems.

 For 2019, Mazda added more standard features for the CX-5, including a 250-horsepower turbocharged engine, wood accents, and leather upholstery.
 The National Highway Traffic Safety Administration received very few complaints about the engine and electricals.

-The 2020 and 2021 Mazda CX-5 model years have more significant changes, including the inclusion of lane keep assist, pedestrian detection, forward collision warning, adaptive cruise control, and lane departure warning.
+The 2020 and 2021 Mazda CX-5 model years have more significant changes, including lane keep assist, pedestrian detection, forward collision warning, adaptive cruise control, and lane departure warning.
+Most cover the engine, brakes, and electrical systems.
 Problems here are widespread and also few.
-Most cover the engine, brakes, and electrical systems.

-Out of the nine Mazda CX-5 model years made so far, only two fall short when it comes to providing the reliability that most car buyers need.
+Of the nine Mazda CX-5 model years made so far, only two versions fall short when considering reliability.
 They include the 2014 and 2016 Mazda CX-5.
 The 2014 model has the highest number of electrical problems, engine problems, brake problems, exterior accessory problems, and other miscellaneous problems.

 As for the 2016 Mazda CX-5, the most popular issues covered the lights, brakes, electrical systems, engine problems, and drivetrain problems.
 The worst problems reported include failure of the daytime LED lights at 43,000 miles, a broken windshield at 19,000 miles, and premature brake wear at 27,000 miles.

 As with most car brands, not all the Mazda CX-5s are built to the same standards.
 However, many persistent issues have affected the CX-5 across model years.
 Here’s a quick rundown of those reliability issues: